thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

 #### Install OLM in the cluster

- - This is optional step, if we install the OLM (Operator Lifecycle Management) then we don't need to use the `--olm=false` during Kamel installation part of the `kamel install` command.
+ - This is optional step.
+By installing the OLM (Operator Lifecycle Management)  we are not required to use the option `--olm=false` in Kamel CLI during installation.

-- Below command installs the OLM.
-Execute the command in GitBash.
+- To install the OLM, run below command from Gitbash.

 ```
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.23.1/install.sh | bash -s v0.23.1
 ```

-- Below command is used to create secret with the Docker credentials.
+- To create the secret with the Docker credentials use below commands
-   - Better to store the Dockerhub credentials in the environment variable, if we automate this will be much easier.
+   - Storing the Dockerhub credentials in the environment variable will help in case we need to automate the installation process.

 ```
 # from powershell use below command, to accessing environment variable we use $env:<env-key>